flutter/website/src/docs/deployment/ios.md

 ## Preliminaries

-Before beginning the process of releasing your app, ensure that it meets Apple's [App Review Guidelines][appreview].
+Before beginning the process of releasing your app, ensure that it meets
+Apple's [App Review Guidelines][appreview].

-In order to publish your app to the App Store, you'll need to enroll in the [Apple Developer Program][devprogram].
+In order to publish your app to the App Store, you must first enroll in the
+[Apple Developer Program][devprogram].
 You can read more about the various membership options in Apple's
 [Choosing a Membership][devprogram_membership] guide.

 ## Register your app on App Store Connect

+Manage your app's life cycle on
-[App Store Connect][appstoreconnect] (formerly iTunes Connect) is where you'll manage your app's life cycle.
-You will define your app name and description, add screenshots, set pricing, and manage releases to the App Store and TestFlight.
+[App Store Connect][appstoreconnect] (formerly iTunes Connect).
+You define your app name and description, add screenshots, set pricing, and manage releases to the App Store and TestFlight.

 Registering your app involves two steps: registering a unique Bundle ID, and creating an application record on App Store Connect.